Grand View Memorial Park Cemetery

 Grand View Memorial Park and Crematory is a historic cemetery located in Glendale, California, in the United States.
 Established in 1884 as Glendale Cemetery, it changed its name to Grand View Memorial Park in 1919.
-The cemetery was the focus of a scandal that began in 2005, during which the operators were accused of leaving thousands of remains unburied.
+The cemetery was the focus of a scandal that began in 2005, during which the operators were accused of leaving thousands of cremated remains unburied.
 New owners changed the name to Grand View Memorial Park and Crematory in 2015 and began a restoration of the property.

 Founding and first 90 years

 The cemetery was founded in 1884, and was the only cemetery in the area until Forest Lawn Memorial Park was constructed in 1906.
 The site was heavily wooded, and its 4 percent grade provided good drainage.